Residential Life Policies

 Vacancies

-In all non-single rooms, if one or more assigned residents cancel their housing assignment, the Office of Student Engagement may assign new residents to any available vacant bed space and/or to move the remaining roommate(s) to another comparable space, at any time.
-Reasonable effort will be made to notify current residents of new assignments.
+In all non-single rooms, if one or more assigned residents cancel their housing assignment, the Office of Student Engagement may assign new residents to any available vacant bed space and/or move the remaining roommate(s) to another comparable space, at any time.
+Reasonable effort will be made to notify current residents in advance of new assignments.

 Care of College Property